Documentation of Koyi Rai

 Although the estimated number of speakers is low, there are several factors favourable to a good description – retention, for example, is good in the younger generation, relative to other neighbouring languages.

-The deposit comprises 6 audio files, as well as transcriptions of the recordings.
+The collection comprises 6 audio files, as well as transcriptions of the recordings.

 Genres include conversation and narration, including myths and recipes.

-The transcriptions in this deposit are licensed for non-commercial use under the “Share Alike” Creative Commons License.
+The transcriptions in this collection are licensed for non-commercial use under the “Share Alike” Creative Commons License.

 The audio files are licensed for non-commercial use under the “No Derivative Works” Creative Commons License.